Table of Contents

 Instead, if the individual or company who created the software wants to earn money, an EULA protects their their source code and specially written program, mobile app, or website from being copied or used without permission.
 An NDA can act as another layer of protection.

-5. The Most Common End User License Agreement Situations
+5. Common Uses of an End User License Agreement

 If you have created one of the following, you may benefit from creating a license agreement for your users to agree to before using your software: